Azure/PSRule.Rules.Azure/docs/en/rules/Azure.Storage.MinTLS.md

 Storage Accounts lets you disable outdated protocols and enforce TLS 1.2.
 By default, TLS 1.0, TLS 1.1, and TLS 1.2 is accepted.

+When clients connect using an older version of TLS that is disabled, the connection will fail.

 ## RECOMMENDATION

 Consider configuring the minimum supported TLS version to be 1.2.